LinuxRocks2000/CastleBlocksGame/README.md

-## A real simple game by Tyler Clarke, Jakson Vermillion, and others.
+## A real simple game by Tyler Clarke, Jakson Vermillion, Bruce Wallenstein, and others.
 Server in C++, game is webdev

 Should be in the place of the face